ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="991" height="319" alt="image" src="https://github.com/user-attachments/assets/3b959a16-b38d-46ac-b0fd-f58c496abdcd" />

-- We <a> is allowed we can notice which tag is allowed by using burpsuite intruder and XSS cheat sheet.
+- We can see a tag  is allowed we can notice which tag is allowed by using burpsuite intruder and XSS cheat sheet.

 <img width="1161" height="472" alt="image" src="https://github.com/user-attachments/assets/f33bfd2b-f1d2-4488-96d2-93a1a2d09afa" />

-- We can animate and image tag is allowed.
+- animate and image tag is allowed.

 <img width="693" height="309" alt="image" src="https://github.com/user-attachments/assets/51d8e9cf-4be1-4579-96ef-8081f0f4e7a2" />